-Because of the construction, you may find that dimensions of the hatches are smaller than in fiberglass boats, and depending on what sort of gear you’re carrying it may not fit as well.
+Because of the construction, you may find that the dimensions of the hatches are smaller than in fiberglass kayaks, and depending on what sort of gear you’re carrying it may not fit as well.

 Most inflatable kayaks fall under the recreational designation and aren’t designed for serious ocean paddling.
 There are a few exceptions like the Advanced Frame, but that’s more of the exception than the rule.

-If you’ll be doing a lot of paddling with a partner, a double kayak may be worth it.
+If you’ll be doing a lot of paddling with a partner, a tandem kayak may be worth it.

 Double kayaks have longer keels which makes them faster and the wider beams mean most are more stable.

-Unlike some recreational doubles, tandem sea kayaks are too big and bulky to be paddled solo.
+Unlike some recreational kayaks, tandem ocean kayaks are too big and bulky to be paddling solo.

 If you’re looking to maximize storage space, however, two singles will provide more watertight hatches.